ChemistryLLMs/AMORE/README.md

 ### Augmentations
 './code/augmentation.py' creates 4 types of augmentations:
-rdkit canonicalization
+1. rdkit canonicalization
+2. explicit addition of hydrogens
+3. kekulization
-explicit addition of hydrogens kekulization replacement of cycle identifiers by random numbers Full description is provided in the paper.
+4. replacement of cycle identifiers by random numbers Full description and theoretical base of each augmenttion type of are provided in the paper.

 ### Molecule description task evaluation
 "dataset_augmentation_example" is example of augmentation data from original dataset and getting predictions.